Hanan-codes/Breast-Cancer-Wisconsin-Diagnostic-/README.md

 <img width="552" alt="Screen Shot 2021-11-06 at 1 41 13 AM" src="https://user-images.githubusercontent.com/84443038/140586246-92d4dfa3-36b4-415e-84d9-1ef92ab9b15b.png">
 There is unfortunately 212 patients has been diagnosed with cancerous tumor 'Malignant' and 357 has been diagnosed with noncancerous tumor 'Benign'<br /> </ol>
 <img width="694" alt="Screen Shot 2021-11-06 at 1 58 22 AM" src="https://user-images.githubusercontent.com/84443038/140587298-dbe38553-8726-4318-96d4-1d6c4c5a5bfc.png">
-From the heatmap we can see the columns that have a positive influence on the dignosis columns
+From the heatmap we can see the columns that have a positive influence on the diagnosis column
  <li> Prepare Data</li>
  <ul>
  <li> There was no null nor duplicated values in the data set to deal with </li>